 It’s been estimated that approximately 1 in 8 people in the United States have missing money waiting to be claimed, usually from bygone bank accounts, income tax refunds, uncashed paychecks, utility deposits, insurance policies, escrow deposits, certificate of deposits, and saving bonds.
 Fortunately, there are unclaimed property laws in every state that instruct companies to turn over those forgotten funds to an appointed official whose job is to help reunite it with you or your heirs.

 According to the National Association of Unclaimed Property Administrators (NAUPA), in 2011 more than $2 billion was returned from 2.5 million claims; but that’s just a fraction of the $41 billion still waiting to be returned to its rightful owners today.

 Some of that money might even belong to you!

 How to Determine If You Have Unclaimed Money

-NAUPA’s website provides a search engine to help you determine if you have any money in your name waiting to be claimed.
-At the site, you’ll see a map of the US and Canada; simply click on the state or province you think might have unclaimed money waiting for you.
-Depending on which state you choose, you may be directed to either a website specifically devoted to unclaimed funds (such as in the case of Minnesota), or to the applicable state controller’s office (as in the case of California) where you may have to dig a little deeper to find the right link for claiming your funds.
+Well, the NAUPA has a free easy-to-use search engine to help you determine if there’s any money in your name waiting to be claimed.
+At their site is a map of the US and Canada; simply click on the state or province you think might have unclaimed money waiting for you.

-Within a few seconds it will return possible matches including the full name, last known address, original source of the unclaimed money, and the amount in non-specific increments such as “over $100.”
+Within a few seconds it returns a detailed list of potential matches that includes the name, last known address, original source of the unclaimed money, and the amount of unclaimed property in non-specific increments such as “over $100.”

-Retirees should also make sure they check out this site for unclaimed pension money from companies that went out of business or ended a defined plan.
+If you’re a retiree, don’t forget to check websites that track unclaimed 401k plans, and unclaimed pension money from companies that went out of business or ended a defined plan.